What is Cash Reserve Ratio?

 - Reserve Requirement = $138.14 billion.

-Therefore, for the year 2018, Bank of America is mandated to maintain a cash reserve of $138.14 billion which fairly close to the highlighted value of $148.34 billion maintained under Assets.
+Therefore, the mandate for Bank of America in 2018 is to maintain a cash reserve of $138.14 billion, which is relatively close to the highlighted value of $148.34 billion maintained under Assets.

 - The cash reserve ratio is primarily useful in controlling the money supply in the system by fostering a smooth money supply along with credit in the economy.

-- The cash reserve ratio helps in developing a sustainable solvency position of the commercial banking system in an economy.
+- The cash reserve ratio helps develop a sustainable solvency position of the commercial banking system in an economy.

-- When it is raised to make banks hold larger deposits in the Federal Reserve, it eventually results in an increased cost of borrowing for banks.
+- Requiring banks to hold larger deposits in the Federal Reserve leads to increased borrowing costs for banks.

-- Frequent changes in it can result in an uncertain economic environment for commercial banks.
+- Frequent changes can result in an uncertain economic environment for commercial banks.

 Conclusion